Afaq-it/quickstart-azure-app-service-api/README.md

-# Sample Azure App Service API
+# Quickstart Azure App Service API

 This repository serves as a template for creating an Azure App Service API.
 It provides a basic structure and setup to help you get started quickly.